irimitenkan/picam2ctrl/README.md

 *Known problem*
-* When picam2ctrl is started the very first time, all entities do not enter "available state" (Due to unknown reason it seems HASS discovery keeps in pending state)
+* When picam2ctrl is started the very first time, all entities do not enter "available state" (for some unknown reason, it seems HASS discovery keeps in pending state ?)
 * workaround: just stop  and restart picam2ctrl again.
+Problem disappears after 2nd start.

-## available HASS entities
+## available Home Assistant entities

 - picam2ctrl.\< HOSTNAME \>.Snapshot: